-Internships run throughout the fall, spring, and summer semesters for college students.
-Although internships in all offices are unpaid, students gain invaluable work experience.
+Internships run throughout the fall, spring, and summer semesters for college students to gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 8:30 a.m.-5:00 p.m.

 In Washington, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 Through this experience, interns learn about the legislative process and the many other functions of a congressional office.

-If you would like to apply for an internship with the Washington, D.C. office, please submit a cover letter, resume, three references, and a writing sample to Chris.Ringer@mail.house.gov.
-If you have any questions about the process or upcoming internships, please contact Chris Ringer.
+If you would like to apply for an internship with the Washington, D.C. office, please submit a cover letter, resume, three references, and a writing sample to Jordan.Sorenson@mail.house.gov.
+If you have any questions about the process or upcoming internships, please contact Jordan Sorenson.

 If you would like to apply for an internship with the Anderson, S.C. office, please submit a cover letter, one-page resume, and three references to Mario.Starace@mail.house.gov.
 If you have any questions about the process or upcoming internships, please contact Mario Starace.